Building an 8-Bit CPU on a Breadboard

 Complete and Test Each Module Fully

-bus.
+As an example, after the clock was finished I hooked up the Program Counter in its entirety: reset, clock, control, and bus.
+Ben leaves the control lines for when he discusses control logic and the bus lines for when he discusses the bus.
 I’m sure he did it that way for pedagogical purposes, but it makes for a bit of a mess having to go back and retrofit a module.

 I set up the bus and the control LEDs immediately so that I could hook each module up fully before moving on.

 Why use two chips when one will do?